Archivist-For-Silly-Stuff/Fandom-Wiki-Archiver/README.md

 </ul>

 ## Instructions
-To use this I would suggest running the GUI, the CLI command probably also works, but the GUI is more user friendly.
+To use this I would suggest running the GUI, the CLI command probably also works, but the GUI is more user-friendly.

 To archive a wiki first you must go to any wiki page (except for a forum page).
 Now, navigate down to the footer of the page.